Polo G: Artistry

-Polo G was originally known for his Chicago drill sound, but eventually transitioned to a more melodic style.
+Polo G has been associated with the Chicago drill sound, characterized with a melodic style.
+He often raps over piano-driven beats, which he claims he has perfected the use of.
 He has been noted for his "vivid and explicit storytelling"; his lyrics often involve tough subjects, including racism and mental health.
 He has stated that American rappers Lil Wayne and Tupac Shakur are his biggest influences.
 He also grew up listening to Gucci Mane, as well as Chicago rappers Lil Durk and G Herbo.